LaraCrafts/laravel-url-shortener/README.md

 you can use the shipped drivers (e.g. `TinyUrlShortener`) as an example as to how.

-If you wrote a custom driver that others might find useful (such as a public online shortener service), please consider adding it to the core package via a pull request.
+If you wrote a custom driver that others might find useful (such as a public online shortener service), please consider adding it to the package via a pull request.

 ## Available drivers
 Below is a list of available drivers along with their individual specs: